EVPN-VXLAN Configuration

 Internal BGP (iBGP) is used to share overlay reachability information between leaf switches.
 Layer 3 and Layer 2 information associated to a local switch’s VNIs is advertised with its associated VTEP to other members of the fabric.
 Two of the spines operate as BGP route reflectors.
 All leaf switches are clients of the two route reflectors.

-MAC Address Best Practices
+MAC Address Best Practice

 x2-xx-xx-xx-xx-xx